IRS overhaul passed by House

 A separate bill the House easily passed Wednesday directs the administration to submit reports to Congress on identity theft and IRS impersonation cases.

-Acting IRS Commissioner David Kautter said earlier this month he thought the reforms were generally constructive, but that at a certain point the agency’s ability to function properly comes down to leadership and accountability.
+Acting IRS Commissioner David J. Kautter said earlier this month he thought the reforms were generally constructive, but that at a certain point the agency’s ability to function properly comes down to leadership and accountability.

 As for the technical problems, the agency said Wednesday its processing systems were back up and running, saying only that the outage was caused by a “hardware issue.”